icon-project/icon-sdk-python/README.md

 					.method("balance_of")				\
 					.params(params)						\
             		.build()
-# Executes a call which is a read-only SCORE API immediately without creating a transaction on the blockchain
+# Calls SCORE's external function which is read-only without creating a transaction on Loopchain
 result = icon_service.call(call)
 ```